PotHix/todoist-add/README.md

         cargo build --release

+### All features

+If you want to have all features compiled, you can rely on the `all` feature when compiling:

+        cargo build --release --features=all

+It contains all the features listed above and has a bigger binary because of that.

 ### FFI (for Ruby)

 If you want to use the FFI interface to test examples like the one for Ruby,